Have a question about our programs, contact your Kidney Health Australia Branch Office or freecall 1800 454 363

-We proudly present an outline of our services and programs which is just some of the important work we do within our kidney community.
+Kidney Health Australia proudly present an outline of our services and programs for your information.
+These are just some of our important program, delivered to our kidney community every day.

 Email kidney health queries to our KHIS Manager at firstname.lastname@example.org

-National Relay Service www.relayservice.com.au to assist callers with hearing problems to connect with our KHIS line
+National Relay Service - relayservice.com.au - assists callers with hearing problems to connect with our KHIS line

 Our Kidney Health Australia - Website Advisory and Editorial team